An open API service indexing awesome lists of open source software.

 _output_format_ (`THWC` or `TCHW`): Data format:

-channel last or first.
+channels-last or channels-first.
 Defaults to `THWC`.

 _device_ (str, optional): Device to send the resulted tensor to.
 If possible,